Turb003/99-problems/README.md

 99-problems
 ===========

-An implementation of the 99 Prolog problems originally stated by Werner Hett.
+A Racket implementation of the 99 Prolog problems originally stated by Werner Hett.